 I have encountered a problem regarding that stick deviation and flight control movements.
-I mentioned that already in pots instead of transducers and the bottom of post.
-I noticed sort of insufficient stick sensitivity using linear pots.
+I mentioned that already in pots instead of transducers at the end of the post.
+I noticed sort of insufficient stick sensitivity using my linear pots.
 The stick needs to be pulled to hard and to far from neutral position on takeoff or landing flare.
 In my opinion much more than with real stick.
 I remember from Level D sim visit on takeoff I didn’t have to pull stick that much and in general small inputs where needed.

-I wasn’t really happy with this output signals, stick was extremely sensitive around center and decreases with larger deviations.
-I thought if maybe I have the wrong outputs?
-It looked this output signals are somewhat logarithmic.
+I wasn’t really happy with this output signals as stick was extremely sensitive around center and decreases with larger deviations.
+It looked like this output signals are somewhat logarithmic.
 It was hard to fly approaches with stick so sensitive around center.
 Just the opposite from my linear pots solution, lacking sensitivity around and with center!
+Of course there is also a good probability that I found the “wrong” outputs?
 I also tested joystick curve software and tried to improve and tweak response curve.
 It was a little better but still not the way I wanted.
-I was interested in getting some more information regarding stick sensitivity.
+I was interested in getting some more information regarding proper stick sensitivity.
 I guess stick sensitivity in real life changes according to flight phase and envelope?

-We came to the conclusion that problem here is that original sidesticks are made to work with logarithmic output that aircraft computers know how to interpret.
+We came to a conclusion that perhaps the original sidesticks might be made to work with logarithmic output that aircraft computers know how to interpret.
 If you send this same logarithmic output signal to a A320 simulator software, made for linear pot joysticks, you get to sensitive sidestick.
-Vice versa if you use linear output pots that simulator software know how to interpret, on the original sidestick made for logarithmic transducer, you get to small sensitivity in sidestick!
-I guess we will have to wait for A320 simulator software to also have option for logarithmic sidestick input or some sort of sensitivity tool.
+Vice versa if you use linear output pots that simulator software know how to interpret, on the original sidestick made for logarithmic transducer, you get to small sensitivity in sidestick!?

-Anyway, I think this response curves should be incorporated in simulator software.
+I think this response curve should be incorporated in simulator software.
 Maybe stick sensitivity can be controlled regarding flight envelope by software tweaking response curve.
 Like I suppose ELAC and SEC do in real airbus.